Limit-case admissibility for positive infinite-dimensional systems: Applications to perturbation results

 \subsection{Acknowledgements}

 The first author was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- 523942381.
 The article was initiated during a pleasant visit of the first author to the third author at Tampere University, Finland in autumn 2023.
 The first author is indebted to COST Action 18232 for financial support for this visit.
-The third author was funded by the Research Council of Finland grant number 349002.
+The research of the third author was supported by the Research Council of Finland grant number 349002.